spring1843/go-dsa/README.md

 All topics are discussed in README.md files in the corresponding directory.
 Each topic includes the following sections:

-* 💡 **Implementation**: Detailed explanation of how the data structure or algorithm can be implemented, including code examples in Go.
+* 💡 **Implementation**: Overview of implementing the data structure or algorithm in Go.
 * 📊 **Complexity**: Analysis of the time and space complexity of the data structure or algorithm.
-* 🎯 **Application**: Discussion of problems that are commonly solved using the data structure or algorithm.
+* 🎯 **Application**: Discuss problems commonly solved using the data structure or algorithm.
 * 📝 **Rehearsal**: Practice problems with links to tests that provide 100% coverage and example inputs and outputs.